DIS-Connect/binomial-option-pricing/README.md

-In the simple on step model the price of the stock either goes up or down with a probability of $p$ and $1-p$.
+In the simple one-step model, the price of the stock either increases or decreases with probabilities $p$ and $1-p$ respectively.

 <img src="pictures/binomial_onestep.jpg" width="200">